 - or a US citizen / Permanent Resident Student

 - or an International Student (= student under a visa)

-- Export Control guidelines will need to be added in the "Explanation".
-You will need
+- Export Control guidelines should be added in the "Explanation".
+You will need to add

 - Destination University/Company Entity

 - Equipment you will be taking (Laptops, etc.)